 About Coastal Bears:

 JB and Patron are both coastal bears, commonly referred to as brown bears.
-Coastal bears tend to be larger than their cousins located in the interior of Alaska, the grizzly bear.
-Coastal bears are bigger because they have better access to rich fish runs.
+Coastal bears tend to be larger than their cousins the grizzly bears because they have better access to rich fish runs.
 They also do not face as cold and brutal of winters as the grizzly bears of interior Alaska do.
 Bears are omnivores, so they eat deer, moose, and a variety of birds as well as leaves and berries.
 Brown bears can weigh up to 700 pounds and stand as tall as 9.5 feet!